code-saturne/code_saturne/extras/installer/README.txt

     Depending on the elements wanted, additional options can be added to the configure:
+      --with-adf=...    for ADF support (compulsory for CCM if no CGNS) --with-ccm=...    for CCM support
       --with-cgns=...   for CGNS support
       --with-hdf5=...   for HDF5 (compulsory for MED)
       --with-med=...    for MED
       --with-metis=...  for Metis optimised domain partitioning
                             (strongly advised for parallel computing)
+      --with-scotch=... for Scotch optimised domain partitioning
+                           (alternative for Metis)
       CC=...            to specify the compiler if necessary

   - run the "make" commands:
       make